I Hear the Entrepreneurial Sizzle, But Where’s the Steak?Posted on • Posted in Articles

 - Almost every cruise line is owned by one of three companies: Carnival, Royal Caribbean or Norwegian Cruise Lines.

-- At the end of 2015, the eight of the top ten downloaded apps were owned by either Facebook or Google.
+- At the end of 2015, eight of the top ten downloaded apps were owned by either Facebook or Google.

 - The health insurance industry is dominated by four companies—Anthem, Cigna, Humana, and Aetna—with further consolidation being discussed.